 Methods of Teaching / Learning

 Enquiry based learning

-The assessment strategy is designed to provide students with the opportunity to demonstrate their theoretical and empirical knowledge of a particular topic by enabling them to apply relevant multidisciplinary theories to complex issues in international politics.
+The assessment strategy is designed to provide students with the opportunity to demonstrate their theoretical and empirical knowledge of a particular topic by enabling them to apply relevant multidisciplinary theories to complex issues in international security.
 The assessment pattern enables students to analyse and critique two areas in more depth and to make evident their ability to conduct research and construct a reasoned argument.
 Hence the assessment strategy is closely aligned to the module aims and learning outcomes as specified above.